LucaDiBlasio/BlockBreak/README.md

 4) Have fun and break the blocks!

 # License
-BlockBreak: Java Edition was released under the [MIT License](https://github.com/LucaDiBlasio/BlockBreak/blob/2ba85518ccd804512116a0d5c76dd0ec6eeb1191/LICENSE)
+BlockBreak: Java Edition was released under the [MIT License].(https://github.com/LucaDiBlasio/BlockBreak/blob/2ba85518ccd804512116a0d5c76dd0ec6eeb1191/LICENSE)
+Every user can feel free to modify my code or the whole project for educational purposes.